agrawalshashi/signature-recognition/README.md

 The original signature dataset is not included in this public repository.

 Only the project code, notebooks, trained model, and supporting files are included.

-## 🚀 Live Demo

-🔗 **Streamlit App:**

 🔮 Future Improvements